2 4 0 T U R B O . C O M

 This is a metal-bonded sealing washer.

 It has a rubber o-ring embedded in it.
-It's generally used when a flare fitting is not used, such as on the M12 end of this adapter.
-McMaster Car has them: https://www.mcmaster.com/#standard-washers/=1blhle3, click "Sealing Washers," then "Metric High-Pressure Metal-Bonded Sealing Washers."
+It's generally used where a flat sealing washer is required or when a flare fitting is not used, such as on the M12 end of this adapter above.
+McMaster Car has them: mcmaster.com/#standard-washers, click "Sealing Washers," then "Metric High-Pressure Metal-Bonded Sealing Washers."

 Your local hydraulic hose shop may have them too.

-For my use it needed to be shortened almost 1/2 inch compared to when it was used with the 260 master, even with the 1/2 inch spacers at the firewall shown above.
-The threads on this thing allow for a small adjustment, but for the adjustment I needed, that forward rod had to be shortened a small amount (maybe 1/8 inch) using a bench grinder.
+For my use I found I needed to shortened the rod almost 1/2 inch compared to when it was used with the 260 master, even with the 1/2 inch MC spacers at the firewall shown above.
+The threads on this thing allow for a small adjustment, but for the length I needed, that forward rod had to be shortened a small amount (maybe 1/8 inch) using a bench grinder.

 Installation completed.